FDA Approval: What You Need to Know

 How does the FDA conduct risk-benefit analysis for drug approval?

-The FDA looks at the condition, current treatments, and the drug’s data.
-They want to see results from two solid clinical trials to be sure the findings are real and not just chance.
+The FDA examines the condition, current treatments, and drug data, typically requiring results from two solid clinical trials to ensure genuine findings rather than chance occurrences.

 What is the Accelerated Approval pathway?